TULiberalArts/Greek-and-Roman-Classics/pages/next-stops.md

 ---
+# global predefined variables
+layout: page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: page
+description: >-
 keywords: 'careers, alumni, apply, visit, transfer, classics majors'
-description: >-
-published: true
+# custom variables
+sidebar: false
 ---
 Wondering what kind of career you can have as a graduate with a College of Liberal Arts Greek and Roman classics degree?
 Your options are many, and you can read recent [alumni news](#alumni-news) about our grads to see where some of them have landed.
 When you’re ready to [make your declaration](#make-your-declaration), come [visit us](#visit-us) on campus in North Philly.
 If you need more info, take a look at your [transfer](#thinking-of-transferring) options and our [application deadlines](#deadlines).
 We’ll be waiting for your application!